 How Cost-Sharing Tax Credits May Save You Even More

 Cost-sharing tax credits are available for incomes below 250 percent of the FPL, and are only available on Silver plans.
 Cost-sharing tax credits lower the amount that you will have to pay in deductibles, copays, and maximum out-of-pocket limits.

-Note that these are simply examples of how cost-sharing may affect your coverage; you should consult your ColoHealth Personal Benefits Consultant for specifics on how cost-sharing tax credits apply to the specific plan you are considering.
+Note that these are simply examples of how cost-sharing may affect your coverage; you should consult your ColoHealth Personal Benefits Manager for specifics on how cost-sharing tax credits apply to the specific plan you are considering.

 Deductibles can vary, and while out-of-pocket costs cannot exceed what is shown here, they may be lower depending on your plan.
 For example, not all plans require prescription copays.